Our Faculty

 Annmarie Drury

-Annmarie Drury is the translator of Stray Truths: Selected Poems of Euphrase Kezilahabi and the editor of The Imaginative Vision of Abdilatif Abdalla’s Voice of Agony, which is forthcoming with the University of Michigan Press.
-With an international collective, she translates Swahili poetry from 19th-century Lamu.
-She writes on decolonial aesthetics and on translation history (as in her first book, Translation as Transformation in Victorian Poetry) and is working on a book about listening in 19th-century poetry.
-Her translating has been supported by PEN, and many of her own poems have appeared in The Paris Review and Raritan
+Annmarie Drury is the translator of Stray Truths: Selected Poems of Euphrase Kezilahabi and the editor of The Imaginative Vision of Abdilatif Abdalla’s Voice of Agony, which received the 2025 Paul Hair Prize from the African Studies Association.
+With an international collective, she translates Swahili poetry from 19th-century Lamu, and she is part of an Oxford University-based working group on AI, Decoloniality, and Creative Poetry Translation.
+She writes on decolonial aesthetics and on translation history (as in her first book, Translation as Transformation in Victorian Poetry) and is now working on a book about listening in 19th-century poetry.
+Her translating has been supported by PEN, and many of her own poems have appeared in The Paris Review and Raritan.
+Forthcoming work includes an essay on “Voice” for a volume on “Translationality” edited by Matthew Reynolds.

 Attribution-NonCommercial 4.0 International